jefferis/cmtk/core/README.txt

 - SolarisStudio C++ 12.3 crashes when compiling the file "cmtkEchoPlanarUnwarpFunctional.cxx" with OpenMP support turned on.

-  Workaround: set "CMTK_USE_OPENMP" configuration option to "OFF"
+  Workaround: set "CMTK_USE_OPENMP" configuration option to "OFF"; this will
+    lead to much of CMTK's functionality executing single-threaded.

 Open64 Compiler